doantranthanh/GoRinnoSho/Answers to technical questions.md

 * How would you track down a performance issue in production?

+As you can see, I am using Elmah and NLog in order to star looking at the exceptions.

 * Have you ever had to do this?

+I am using daily Elmah and Nlog in our website/ backend/ wcf applications.

 ## Question 4

 * How would you improve the JUST EAT APIs that you just used

+I found that at the fist time calling to JUST EAT APIs, it will take a quite longer time.
+But after that, it runs quick.
+However, in order to make the application running quiker and make the better user experiences, I have implemented a caching mechanism in my application.
+This mechanism will store the resturned result from JUST EAT APIs in cache, it will check the submited postcode is submited or not.
+If it had been submited, then it would return the cached return result.
+It it has been not submited then a new HTTP request will be made.
+It will help my application not need to make many unnecessary HTTP request to your JUST EAT APIs and will make the Users happier.

+I am not sure 100% about your source code and how your JUST EAT APIs has been deployed but I would suggest to build it as a microservice system and deploy to the cloud such as
+AWS.
+Actually, I am using your JustSaying message bus library to communicate between our microservice application on our AWS.
+Please correct me if you can.

 ## Question 5